nodejs/node/doc/api/process.markdown

-`process.stderr` and `process.stdout` are unlike other streams in Node.js in that they cannot be closed (`end()` will throw), they never emit the `finish` event and that writes are usually blocking.
+`process.stderr` and `process.stdout` are unlike other streams in Node.js in that they cannot be closed (`end()` will throw), they never emit the `finish` event and that writes are always blocking.

-- They are blocking in the case that they refer to regular files or TTY file descriptors.
-- In the case they refer to pipes:
-  - They are blocking in Linux/Unix.
-  - They are non-blocking like other streams in Windows.

 To check if Node.js is being run in a TTY context, read the `isTTY` property on `process.stderr`, `process.stdout`, or `process.stdin`: